Bjournaux/SeaFreeze/README.md

 ### Installing
-Report to READEME file for each version (Python or Matlab) for
+Report to the READEME file for each version (Python or Matlab) for installing SeaFreeze.

 ## Running SeaFreeze